GDevelopApp/GDevelop-documentation/docs/gdevelop5/behaviors/events-based-behaviors/index.md

     If you rename your properties, the actions/conditions/expressions will be updated automatically.

 These actions/conditions/expressions won't be usable from outside of the behavior.
 Properties are said to be "private", they can only be manipulated by the behavior.
-If you want to let extension user modifying them from the scene events, you can generate an action and a condition from the dop-down menu of the property.
+If you want to let extension user modifying them from the scene events, you can generate an action and a condition from the drop-down menu of the property.

 ## Behaviors using other behaviors as properties